Natural Horse Keeping

 Next to the freedom to graze on a wide variety of plants and grasses 24/7, our horses get extra feeds of high quality grasses selected from different soils at least three times a day, so that they can keep continuously munching.
 Every day the horses' droppings are removed from the land.
 In this manner contamination of worms is minimalized.
 Our horses have free access to clean water and free-choice minerals and salts which they can consume according to their needs.

 Local horses - as there are our Sandelwood and Sumba horses - can live perfectly on grasses and hay only.
 Bigger sized horses usually need some extra food for high performance.
-For our mix of wheat bran, rice bran and corn we use organic fresh ingredients.
+For our mix of chaff with wheat bran and rice bran we use organic fresh ingredients.
 The choice of naturally available minerals we add is based on extensive research, adapted to the PH-value of the soil our horses live on (see Library: Pat Coleby).
 We feed no artificial ingredients and no molasses or sugars whatsoever.
 The shiny coat, strong hoofs and general well-being of our horses prove that this is the key to a healthy horse.

 Breeding and Foaling